Burginvest Research · Crude Oil Analysis · May 2024

 5. Conclusion — Maintaining the Firm $75–80 Range

 May 2024's WTI crude market continues without directional conviction or clear motivation as bullish and bearish forces remain balanced.
 The view of firm trading within the $75–80 range for the near term is maintained.
-The $79 short-squeeze completion, the backwardation peak-out, and the divergence between speculators and traders — all three signals point to the same conclusion: 'this is not a phase for testing turning points.'
+The $79 short-squeeze completion, the backwardation peak-out, and the temperature gap between positioning and sentiment — these three signals point to the conclusion: 'this is not a phase for testing turning points.'

 I